zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Guide.
 Alexa says to Lew that if he keeps up his he ckling, they will get kicked out of the stadium.
 To “get kicked out” means forced to  leave a place even though you want to stay there, so if you go to a restauran t and you start yelling at people and screaming and swearing, the owner will probably  kick you out.
 He will say, “Hey, you get out of here!
 You can't stay here.”
 Th at’s to be kicked out.
 Sometimes bars, places that serve alcohol, have spe cial people that will kick you out, that will remove you physically if you cause p roblems.
 They're called “bouncers”.
 Well, Alexa is afraid they will get kic ked out of the “stadium” (stadium).

 A stadium could also be called an “arena” (arena).
 Basically, it's a large building usually without a roof on the top that has a lot of  seats, around often in a circle, could be in a square, but usually in a circular for mation that is watching some sort of sports game in the middle of the stadium.
-Y ou could have a baseball stadium.
+You could have a baseball stadium.
 You could have a football stadium.
 Many ci ties have separate stadiums for football and baseball.
 Some just have one.
 Some  stadiums are also used for rock concerts because often you can put 20,000 or 5 0,000, sometimes as many as 100,000 or 150,000 in a single stadium.
 I believ e the Los Angeles Coliseum can hold about 110,000 people.
 The Coliseum is an e xample of a stadium.

 Lew says, “We won't get kicked out.
 Get into the sp irit of the game,” he tells her “and start yelling at the other team with me.”
 To “ get into the spirit of something” means to do what other people are doing, to have the same excitement and enthusiasm as they have.
 To “yell” (yell) means to shout, to speak in a very loud voice.
 Lew says, “Hey, it's working” meaning he’s h eckling is working.
 “Look at that pathetic attempt to score.”
 “Pathetic” (pathet ic) here means very sad or miserable, terrible.
 To “score” means to earn a poi nt in a game.
 In baseball, you can score if you hit the ball out of the ballpark, what's called the homerun.
 In American football, you score when you take the ball , one of your players and you run across what's called the goal line.
 Lew again y elling at the other team says, “You guys are a bunch of babies!